- 4.3–5.1 in

 Males defend their territory boundaries with songs, posturing, and aerial displays, including one display in which they fly in circles near each other.
 Female sometimes defend the territory against other females.
 Two birds may strike at each other or even grapple with their bills and feet, though they rarely hurt each other.
 Both the male and the female bring food for the nestlings.
 Though normally monogamous, the male may start singing to attract another mate once his first mate has finished laying eggs.
 He spends more effort providing food for his first nest than for his second.
 Once the chicks leave the nest, the parents divide up the chicks for feeding duty: the female feeds certain chicks while the male feeds the others.
 Foraging adults may be preyed on by raptors such as Sharp-shinned Hawks, while eggs and nestlings are vulnerable to climbing mammals, snakes, and birds such as Blue Jays, Common Ravens, Gray Jays, Common Grackles, Northern Saw-whet Owls, Cooper’s Hawks, and Red-bellied Woodpeckers.

-American Redstarts are common and their populations are stable overall, according to the North American Breeding Bird Survey.
-However, in the U.S. portion of their range (which accounts for about one-fifth of the population) redstarts declined by an estimated 1.4 percent per year from 1966–2010, which corresponds to a cumulative decline of about 46 percent in that time.
-Partners in Flight estimates the global breeding population at 39 million individuals, with 81 percent breeding in Canada, 19 percent spending some part of the year in the U.S., and 13 percent wintering in Mexico.
-They rate a 10 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+American Redstarts are common but numbers indicate a small decline across their range (with up to a 47% decline in the U.S.) between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 39 million individuals, with 81% breeding in Canada, 19% spending some part of the year in the U.S., and 13% wintering in Mexico.
+They rate a 10 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 Like most nocturnal migrant songbirds, American Redstarts can be killed by colliding with structures such as skyscrapers, cell-phone towers, radio antennas, and wind turbines.

 Long-distance migrant.
 Redstarts breeding in eastern North America travel to Florida, the Greater Antilles, and northern South America, while those breeding in central and western North America migrate to Mexico and Central America.